 • MRI: Provides a detailed view of soft tissue and can identify inflammation, masses, or accessory muscles pressing on the nerve.
 Imaging the lumbar spine can exclude referred nerve root impingement.

-• Nerve conduction studies and EMG: Can confirm reduced tibial nerve function across the tarsal tunnel, although these tests may be normal in early cases.
+• Nerve conduction studies and EMG: These tests can confirm reduced tibial nerve function within the tarsal tunnel, although they may be normal in early or mild cases.

 • Blood tests: On occasion, we perform blood tests to exclude inflammatory neuritis from diabetes, vitamin deficiencies, alcohol abuse or autoimmune disorders